Cemented carbide

 Cemented carbides are a class of hard materials used extensively for cutting tools, as well as in other industrial applications.
 It consists of fine particles of carbide cemented into a composite by a binder metal.
 Cemented carbides commonly use tungsten carbide (WC), titanium carbide (TiC), or tantalum carbide (TaC) as the aggregate.
 Mentions of "carbide" or "tungsten carbide" in industrial contexts usually refer to these cemented composites.

 Most of the time, carbide cutters will leave a better surface finish on a part and allow for faster machining than high-speed steel or other tool steels.
 Carbide tools can withstand higher temperatures at the cutter-workpiece interface than standard high-speed steel tools (which is a principal reason enabling the faster machining).
 Carbide is usually superior for the cutting of tough materials such as carbon steel or stainless steel, as well as in situations where other cutting tools would wear away faster, such as high-quantity production runs.
 In situations where carbide tooling is not required, high-speed steel is preferred for its lower cost.

-Composition
+Construction

 Cemented carbides are metal matrix composites where carbide particles act as the aggregate and a metallic binder serves as the matrix (analogous to concrete, where a gravel aggregate is suspended in a cement matrix).
 The structure of cemented carbide is conceptually similar to that of a grinding wheel, but the abrasive particles are much smaller; macroscopically, the material of a carbide cutter appears homogeneous.